Trihexyphenidyl: Pharmacology

+Pharmacodynamics

+Trihexyphenidyl is an anticholinergic.
+It is specifically an antimuscarinic and acts as a non-selective antagonist of all five muscarinic acetylcholine receptors.
+However, its antagonistic activity is much stronger at the muscarinic acetylcholine M1 and M4 receptors, and it can be described as selective for these receptors.

 The exact mechanism of action in parkinsonian syndromes is not precisely understood, but it is known that trihexyphenidyl blocks efferent impulses in parasympathetically innervated structures like smooth muscles (spasmolytic activity), salivary glands, and eyes (mydriasis).
 In higher doses direct central inhibition of cerebral motor centers may contribute.
 In very high doses central toxicity as seen in atropine overdose is noted.

-It binds to the M1 muscarinic receptor and possibly the dopamine receptor.
+It possibly also binds to dopamine receptors.

+Pharmacokinetics

 Trihexyphenidyl is rapidly absorbed from the gastrointestinal tract.
 The onset of action is within 1 hour after oral dosing.
 The peak activity is noted after 2 to 3 hours.
 The duration of action of one single dose is 6 to 12 hours in a dose dependent manner.
 It is excreted in the urine, probably as unchanged drug.
 More precise data in animals and humans have so far not been determined.

 History

+Trihexyphenidyl has been clinically relevant in trials pertaining to Parkinson's disease since 1949.

-Artane, or its generic form Trihexyphenidyl HCL, was approved by the FDA on June 25, 2003 for the clinical use of all types of parkinsonism.
-However, it has been clinically relevant in trials pertaining to Parkinson's disease since 1949.
-Artane is an anticholinergic drug which is prescribed by doctors throughout the world.
-It is also abused, typically in combination with other drugs or delicate pharmaceutical agents.
-Prisons in Iraq were among the places where abuse was obvious, along with within communities of Iraqi soldiers.
+In the US, the Food and Drug Association approved Artane, or its generic form Trihexyphenidyl HCL, in June 2003, for the clinical use of all types of parkinsonism.

 Society and culture

 Recreational use

+The neurologist Oliver Sacks reported using the drug recreationally in the 1960s.
+He recalled taking "a large dose" knowing full well the drug was intended for people with Parkinson's.
+More recounts of Dr. Sacks' experiences — including experimentation with mescaline, psilocybin, LSD, and probably DMT — have been compared in his book Hallucinations.

+During the 1970s, trihexyphenidyl (trade name Parkan) was the most popular recreationally used prescription drug in Hungary.

 In a 2008 news report, trihexyphenidyl was seen to be used for recreational purposes among Iraqi soldiers and police, among other prescription drugs.
-The report states that the drugs were taken to relieve combat stress.
+The report states that the drugs were taken to relieve combat stress reaction.
 Although that may be the case for some, others used Artane as a substitute or more intense version of LSD.
 This was especially prevalent in the 1960s, according to a report in "The New Yorker".
 Similarly to those in Iraqi forces, some of the appeal was that the individual may retain partial control while under the influence.

-The neurologist Oliver Sacks reports using the drug recreationally in the 1960s.
-He recalled taking "a large dose" knowing full well the drug was intended for people with Parkinson's.
-More recounts of Dr. Sacks' experiences — including experimentation with mescaline, psilocybin, LSD, and probably DMT — have been compared in his book Hallucinations.

-During the 1970s, trihexyphenidyl(trade name Parkan) was the most popular recreationally used prescription drug in Hungary.
+It is still diverted from its primary use, in combination with other drugs, on the Réunion island (France).